9M2PJU/9M2PJU-DXSpider-Docker/README.md

 ```

 ### 2️⃣ Edit `.env` File
-Create a `.env` file in the root directory and configure your DXSpider settings:
+Edit `.env` file in the root directory and configure your DXSpider settings:
 ```bash
 nano .env
 ```